jbellsey/aurelia-cached-getter/README.md

 ```

 It is not recommended that you use this library as a drop-in replacement for
 all uses of `HttpClient.get()`.
-In our applications, we maintain two separate
+In our applications, we differentiate between
-client-access objects: one that provides caching, and one that does not.
+those requests which need offline caching, and those that don't; in the latter case,
+errors are handled normally with `catch()` clauses.

+To manage the two classes of access -- cacheable and not-cachable -- we
+maintain two separate client-access objects, as shown here.
 Use with discretion.

 ```javascript